 Netflix's biographical reimagining of Queen Elizabeth II's reign has returned for a fourth chapter and depicts one of the most turbulent eras of the British royal family.
 Throughout The Crown's latest run, the story of Lady Diana Spencer and a Margaret Thatcher-led political landscape will surely captivate viewers once again, leaving many yearning for the next string of episodes.
-Thankfully, show-creator Peter Morgan has confirmed a fifth series is indeed on the way, and here's everything we know about The Crown season 5 so far.
+Thankfully, show creator Peter Morgan has confirmed a fifth series is indeed on the way, and here's everything we know about The Crown Season 5 so far.

-When Will The Crown Season 5 Air?
+What Is The Crown Season 5 Release Date?

 What's The Plot Of The Crown Season 5?

-The Crown series 5 is expected to centre on the lives of the British royal family between the '90s and early '00s.
+The Crown Series 5 is expected to center on the lives of the British royal family between the '90s and early '00s.
 As Cosmopolitan reports, standout moments likely to be covered include the Queen's speech on the 40th anniversary of her succession in 1992, a year she famously described as her "annus horribilis."
 The breakdown of several royal marriages is also expected to be heavily featured, including Prince Andrew's separation from Sarah Ferguson, Princess Anne's split from Captain Mark Phillips, and Prince Charles and Princess Diana’s 1996 divorce.